Azure/azure-batch-software-entitlement/docs/walkthrough.md

 ```
 (This has been artificially wrapped at 100 columns width.)

-Include the option `--log-level debug` to get more information about what is included in the token.
+Include the option `--log-level debug` to get more information about what is included in the token:

 ``` PowerShell
 .\sestest generate --vmid machine-identifier --application-id contosoapp --log-level debug